 A cluster of institutions established to serve the interest of the general public becomes contrary when it starts to serve the interests of a small group(s) of individuals.
 Or an array of institutions introduced into a sector to reduce corruption but actually increases its incidence significantl, is contrary.
 Contrary institutions as dysfunctional entities can also adversely affect the functioning of hitherto properly developed enforceable institutions retrospectively.

 The prevalent existence of contrary institutions in Nigeria necessitates the proposition that the external mechanisms of institutions are procedural (i.e. systematic) but their internal mechanisms are volitional (i.e. praxeological).
 Procedures can be seen as impersonal mechanisms since they entail systems, methods, techniques, measures, practices etc. and their auxiliary paraphernalia.
-Volition is not so because it entails human action i.e. preferences, choice and decisions.
+Volition is not so because it entails human action and discretion i.e. preferences, choices and decisions.
 Procedures are functions of volition i.e. procedure cannot exist or work without the human action agents.
 The goal of institutions is to make the volition of agents comply with standardised organisational procedures (Etzioni 1961 or goal-consistent ethical rules (Hodgson 2004; 2006).

 Culled from – Grimot Nane (2011), Do the Preferences of Corrupt Agents Evolve?, (A Paper prepared for the) 13th Conference of the Association for Heterodox Economics, Nottingham, 6th – 9th July 2011